barrettp/fits.github.io/README.md

-# fits.github.io
+# fitsfiles.github.io
-A Julia package for the Flexible Image Transport System (FITS) file format
+A Julia implementation of the Flexible Image Transport System (FITS) file format.